-Protective properties in new NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant Footwear will diminish as the product is worn and ages.
+Protective properties in a new NFPA 1977 Compliant Footwear will diminish as the product is worn and ages.
 To reduce the risk of injuries, you MUST follow the recommendations in this Guide for inspection and retirement of your Footwear to ensure that the Footwear is not used past its Useful Life.